Benzodiazepine Rehab & Addiction Treatment

-Inpatient treatment at a rehab facility is recommended for those who need constant monitoring to quit their addiction.
+- Inpatient treatment: Inpatient treatment at a rehab facility is recommended for those who need constant monitoring to quit their addiction.
 Rehab centres provide medicinal assistance and social and emotional support through group and one-to-one therapy.
-They will plan a programme personally for your detox process.
+They will plan a programme personally for your detox process

-Outpatient treatment is more lenient, where the patient usually visits a rehab centre through the week but still lives at home.
-However the effectiveness of this method depends on the patient's willpower, their health, the severity of withdrawal symptoms, and other details.
+- Outpatient treatment: Outpatient treatment is more lenient, where the patient usually visits a rehab centre through the week but still lives at home.
+However, the effectiveness of this method depends on the patient’s willpower, health, the severity of withdrawal symptoms, and other details

-Intensive outpatient treatment is essentially the same as inpatient treatment, except the patient is allowed to go home at the end of the day.
-These patients are required to attend rehab for a certain number of hours or days per week.
+- Intensive outpatient treatment: Intensive outpatient treatment is essentially the same as inpatient treatment, except the patient is allowed to go home at the end of the day.
+These patients are required to attend rehab for a certain number of hours or days per week

-A medical hospital is recommended for patients whose health may be in danger due to withdrawal symptoms.
-At a hospital you will be treated with medical attention when you need it.
+- Hospital setting: A medical hospital is recommended for patients whose health may be in danger due to withdrawal symptoms.
+At a hospital, you will be treated with medical attention when you need it

 Other things to consider are the location of the centre (near or far from influences), demographic of other inpatients (men, women, other substance abusers), available amenities, and cost and affordability.